LWP Chemical And Inhalant Test Kit

-The energy patterns of ammonia, bee sting, butyl, carbon tetrachloride, coal tar, creosote, crude oil, diesel fumes, formaldehyde, house dust mite, mosquito bite, perfumes, petrol fumes, phenol, etc. 39 vials for use by AK practitioners, Noma practitioners, NAET practitioners and others.
+The energy patterns of ammonia, bee sting, butyl, carbon tetrachloride, coal tar, creosote, crude oil, diesel fumes, formaldehyde, house dust mite, mosquito bite, perfumes, petrol fumes, phenol, etc. For use by AK practitioners, Noma practitioners, NAET practitioners and others.

 CI 1 Ammonia